Niittyv/Security-Homelab/README.md

 sudo apt-get update
 sudo apt-get install ubuntu-desktop
 ```
 After running these commands it seems that fetching the files from Ubuntu server failed due to problems with address resolution.
 I haven't yet set up client DNS nameservers so I had to open /etc/resolv.conf and add "nameserver 8.8.8.8" and "nameserver 8.8.4.4" to the list of nameservers.
 Now when I run the commands above I'm able to reach Ubuntu server and fetch the files from there.
-Installing Ubuntu desktop takes quite a while.
+Installing Ubuntu desktop took quite a while but was finally complete.